 Student Parking Permits- It is the responsibility of the student to obtain a student vehicle parking permit for the vehicle he/she plans to operate on campus.
-These permits should be obtained during registration at the beginning of each semester and are available at the Vice President of Student Services office.
+These permits should be obtained during registration at the beginning of each semester and are available from the Dean of Students Office.